tlsfuzzer/tlslite-ng/README.md

 * clearly state in documentation that inputs to signature and verification methods of RSA keys need to be bytes-like objects
 * support for setting maximum supported version in tls.py server and client
+* support for record_size_limit extension from RFC 8449
+* make the number of session tickets sent to client configurable (TLS 1.3 specific)

 0.7.0 - 2017-07-31